 A trail runs through it

 C7B runs from Lake Placid to the north end of Lake Kushaqua.
-From Lake Placid to the junction on the side of Lake Colby, this corridor follows railroad tracks, which are still in place.
-While this means a nice, level trail, it also means that snowmobilers will have to be mindful of riding on the tracks themselves and make sure that there is adequate snow cover.
-There is also a marked snowmobile trail that runs through the woods, just outside of the village, and winds its way to Oseetah Lake.
+From Lake Placid to the junction on the side of Lake Colby, this corridor follows former railroad tracks.
+This means a nice, level trail.
+There is also a separate marked snowmobile trail that runs through the woods, just outside of the village, and winds its way to Oseetah Lake.
 This little side trip is incredibly picturesque, but riders should be cautious when traveling over frozen waterbodies.

 C7B ends with a connection to C7 and S83, otherwise known as Goldsmith Road.
 From these points, snowmobilers can continue traveling north toward Mountain View, Malone, or Lyon Mountain.